ougi-washi/Abstract-Shader-Engine/README.md

 OpenGL shader engine in C.

 ### Features
-* Handle buffer objects
-* Handle uniforms
+* Handle shaders and their uniforms
-* Handle SDF objects and operations
+* (WIP) Handle SDF objects and operations

 ### Building
 CMAke 3.22 is required.